ucalgary-ilab/ucalgary-ilab.github.io/README.md

 5. If you want to replace, delete the existing one and do the same process.

+### How to Add Theses

+#### How to add/modify a thesis

+##### Option 1: from UCalgary Scholaris

+Run the node [fetch-theses.js](fetch-theses.js) script with "author" or "advisor" or "committee" as first argument then name between quotes as second argument to fetch theses from [UCalgary Open Theses and Dissertations](https://ucalgary.scholaris.ca/collections/16fe099b-62b7-45bd-9a99-5fc465f0d04d/search):

+Examples:
+- `node fetch-theses.js author "Fateme Rajabiyazdi"` will fetch theses authored by Fateme Rajabiyazdi at UCalgary.
+- `node fetch-theses.js advisor "Wesley Willett"` will fetch theses for which Wesley Willett is part of advisors at UCalgary.
+- `node fetch-theses.js committee "Christian Frisson"` will fetch theses for which Christian Frisson is part of committee members at UCalgary.

+The script will:
+- fetch a list of theses in JSON format and store it under [content/input/theses](content/input/theses) if file does not exist already (to regenerate, delete file and re-run the script),
+- create a YAML file for each thesis un [content/theses](content/theses) if file does not exist already (to regenerate, delete file and re-run the script).

+Review the new YAML files created under [content/theses/](content/theses/).

+##### Option 2: Manually

+Check existing examples under [content/theses](content/theses).

 ### How to Update Publications

 #### How to add/modify a publication